-Kathmandu trek means the closest and the shortest hiking trek surrounding the valley of Kathmandu.
+Kathmandu trek is the closest and shortest hiking trek surrounding the valley of Kathmandu.
 You can choose to go on a two-day, three-day, five-day, or seven-day short trek.
 On a short hike around Kathmandu short trek, you can enjoy spectacular mountain views and rural Nepali villages without having to travel too far from the capital.
 Furthermore, you will not be confronted with altitude sickness, a problem that plagues a lot of other treks in the country.
-It is the Nepalese city of Kathmandu that is the main point of departure for any Nepalese Himalayan Trek, whether it is the Himalayan Short Adventure Ultimate Experience adventure or a mountain peak climbing expedition.
+It is the Nepalese city of Kathmandu that is the main point of departure for any Nepalese Himalayan Trek, whether it is the Himalayan Short Adventure trek or Ultimate high passes Experience adventure with a mountain peak climbing expedition.

 What to do in Kathmandu for 5 days?

 The Kathmandu itinerary for five days includes cultural and natural visits to seven World Heritage Sites within the Kathmandu Valley.
 This valley has a wealth of cultural and religious sites in it, which is why it is listed as seven World Heritage Sites.
 It is well known that Kathmandu, as well as Patan and Bhaktapur, are the homes of a large number of Newar communities who follow their traditional lifestyles and enjoy their festivals daily.
 During the 2-night 3 3-day Chisapani Nagarkot hike, you can see Mt Everest views, as well as many other mountain landscapes.
 In addition to the mountain view from Kathmandu, you will also be able to see it from the Chisapani hike, but it will be closer to the Himalayan scenery.